devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 1. Crop images and convert into NumPy array
 2. Apply [data augmentation](https://www.kaggle.com/dansbecker/data-augmentation) transformations
-3. Re-scale samples into range of values expected by model
+3. Re-scale samples into a range of values expected by the model
 4. Shuffle batch samples to randomize training process

 You could just read all available images into memory, apply preprocessing steps and start training feeding one training batch after another into optimization algorithm.
 But even reasonably small dataset like 10,000 -- 20,000 samples (for example, one from [Dog Breed Identification](https://www.kaggle.com/c/dog-breed-identification) competition) could occupy several
-**dozens of gigabytes** of RAM when is read from file system into NumPy arrays which is a way too much memory for modern personal computers and laptops.
+**dozens of gigabytes** of RAM when is read from the file system into NumPy arrays which is a way too much memory for modern personal computers and laptops.

-Let's pretend that each image has resolution of 256x256 pixels and 3 color channels.
+Let's pretend that each image has a resolution of 256x256 pixels and 3 color channels.
-When loaded into memory as 3D array of `uint8` numbers, the image will take:
+When loaded into memory as a 3D array of `uint8` numbers, the image will take:

 $$
 256 \times 256 \times 3 \times 8 = 1.5 \mathrm{Mb}